SmorodinVik/calculator/README.md

-# text project for Byndyusoft company
+# test project for Byndyusoft company